luisjo819UCLA/UDEP-Economics-Machine-Learning-Selected-Student-Projects/README.md

 These projects were developed as final work for the course and:

 - Use **clean, reproducible Python notebooks** (pandas, scikit‑learn, statsmodels, etc.).
-- Implement proper **train/test splits for time series**, baselines, and comparisons across linear and non‑linear models.
+- Implement proper **train/test splits for time series**, baselines, and comparisons across linear and non‑linear Machine Learning models.
 - Include at least a basic **causal diagram (DAG)** to organize the economic story behind the data.

 I have read the code, discussed it with the authors, and I’m comfortable recommending these repositories as **reference material for students and practitioners** who want to see how economic questions can be tackled with modern Python tooling.

 For the honorary project on **fiscal deficit and expectations**, I understand and endorse the **programming and ML workflow**, but I do **not** claim deep expertise in fiscal‑deficit economics—so any macro interpretation of that project should be read with that caveat in mind.
+I do not own these repositories, and any contact and modification should be done within the links provided.